JavaScript innerHTML

 • Second, create a new <li> element and add it to the <ul> element using the createElement() and appendChild() methods.

 • Third, get the HTML of the <ul> element using the innerHTML property of the <ul> element.
-The contents of the <ul> element include the initial content and the dynamic content created dynamically by JavaScript.
+The contents of the <ul> element includes the initial content and the dynamic content created dynamically by JavaScript.

 Setting the innerHTML property of an element